valory-xyz/docs/docs/protocol/mint_packages_nfts.md

 ![Package minting](./images/package_minting.svg)
 </figure>

-Minted NFTs offers an on-chain representation of the relationship between different software packages by mirroring their dependency relations.
+Minted NFTs offer an on-chain representation of the relationship between different software packages by mirroring their dependency relations.
 This helps the protocol [Tokenomics](./tokenomics.md) to compute appropriate incentives, for example, based on how often a component is referenced.

 <figure markdown>
 ![Package dependencies represented on-chain](./images/nft_dependencies.svg)